 Philosophers have responded to this problem in several different ways.
-One obvious way to respond is simply to claim that there are no future contingent events.
+One obvious way to respond is simply to claim that there are no future contingent events, despite appearances to the contrary.
 Different people have taken this approach for different reasons.
 Some are attracted to the idea that every event has a prior sufficient cause (see the entry on causal determinism).
 Others believe that the idea of free choice does not require anything like real contingency or the possibility of doing or intending otherwise (see the entries on compatibilism and free will).
-Still others believe that God’s providential control over the world is so thorough and detailed that nothing is left to chance, not even the apparently free choices of human beings (see the views defended in Calvin 1536, Carson 1981, and Feinberg 1986, for instance, and the entry on divine providence).
-So one possible response to the difficulty here is to give up one half of the problem by denying that there are any future contingent events.
+Still others believe that God’s providential control over the world is so thorough and detailed that nothing is left to chance, not even the apparently free choices of human beings (see Calvin 1536, Carson 1981, Feinberg 1986, Furlong 2019, and White 2019, along with the entry on divine providence).
+So one possible response to the difficulty here is to give up one half of the problem by denying that there are any future contingent events in the first place.
 To return to our example from the Christian tradition, when Jesus truly prophecies that Peter will deny him three times before the cock crows, there is no philosophical puzzle as long as we do not claim that Peter’s denials are contingent events.

 Many philosophers and theologians do not find this approach very promising, though, because they believe strongly in future contingent events, especially human free choices.
 How else might one respond to the problem posed by prophecies concerning future contingent events?